tanmay958/tanmay958/README.md

 # Hi there <img src="https://raw.githubusercontent.com/umenzi/umenzi/main/wave.gif" width="30px">

 Hey there!
-I’m Tanmay Mandal, a final-year Masters in Computer Applications student at NIT TRICHY with a love for backend magic and efficient code that doesn’t crash at 3 a.m.
+I’m Tanmay Mandal, a final-year Masters in Computer Applications (M.C.A) student at NIT TRICHY with a love for backend magic and efficient code that doesn’t crash at 3 a.m.

 I earned my B.C.A in Computer Science (with a shiny silver medal, no less!) and have been deep in the world of software engineering ever since.
 My happy place?
 Backend development and system design – if it scales and runs smoothly, I’m all in.